Using teledermatology to treat people who have been incarcerated

-A unique teledermatology partnership is improving the health and well-being of female prisoners in Connecticut.
+A unique telemedicine collaboration in Connecticut is improving the health and well-being of women who are incarcerated.

-As a clinician at the only women’s correctional facility in Connecticut, I work to ensure that inmate patients—regardless of their crime or sentence—receive the preventive care and treatment they need for chronic and acute health conditions.
+As a clinician at the only women’s correctional facility in Connecticut, I work to ensure that the women here—regardless of their crime or sentence—receive the preventive care and treatment they need for chronic and acute health conditions.

 We’ve developed strong relationships with specialist providers across the state, like Dr. Jun Lu and the dermatology department at the University of Connecticut Health Center.
-Inmate patients with dermatology conditions can see Dr. Lu and her colleagues in a traditional office setting or via real-time video teledermatology from the prison.
+The women at this correctional facility with dermatology conditions can see Dr. Lu and her colleagues in a traditional office setting or via real-time video teledermatology from the prison.

 For teledermatology appointments, I assist the dermatologists by taking the patient’s vital signs, providing updated medication lists, ordering lab work, and capturing any medical photos needed.
 This information enables the dermatologist to diagnose the patient and determine an appropriate treatment plan.